philipxlee/breakout/doc/PLAN.md

  * Idea #2: Power up blocks.

- * Idea #3: Obstacle blocks - Generates a "bad" block that will create an obstacle on the screen.
+ * Idea #3: Obstacle blocks -  A "bad" block that, when hit, will increase the health of the normal blocks that surrounds it.

 ## Power-up Ideas